marcosouz4/CCPlugins/commands/commit-and-push.md

 # Smart Git Commit

-I'll analyze your changes and create a meaningful commit message.
+I'll analyze your changes, update CLAUDE.md if needed, create a meaningful commit message and push it into the current branch.

 **Pre-Commit Quality Checks:**
 Before committing, I'll verify: